Leonardo Polo: Discovery of the mental limit and early philosophical studies (1952–1966)

 Polo describes his discovering in this way: i) "A is A, supposes A", and ii) "Thought being does not think".

-According to the first proposition, there is no intellectual increase in the reality of A when we think it objectively.
-Mental objects are invariably supposed.
-Following the tradition that comes from Medieval Philosophy, suppositio is the fact that the significative reference is not indefinite.
-In this way, the reference of A stops, because what is in the realm of the mind is A as an object.
-"A" is "already" thought, "A" is already "given", "there is already" A, "what is immediately open to a mental act is an object".
-That is the supposition of A. One can think more, better, but according to a new mental act.
-You cannot increase the intellection of A with the same act you have already thought.
-That act stops in A. The act does not prosecutes to new objectivity, in other words, a mental act always refers to an object, in which it stops.
-According to this fact, says Polo, the Kantian constructivism of mental objects, and the hegelian dialectic method are misguided attempts.
+According to the first proposition, when we think A objectively (as an object of thought), there is no increase in the reality of A. Also, when we think A, we think A as an object of thought, because what is in the realm of the mind is A as an object.
+Thus, "A" is already thought, "A" is already given, there is already A. In other words, a mental operation always refers to an object, in which it stops.
+A consequence of this is that with an intellectual operation, I know A, but if I want to know more about A, I do not know more with the same operation.
+To know more about A or to know A better, I need a new mental act.
+I cannot increase the intellection of A with the same act by which I have already thought A. According to this understanding of mental operations, says Polo, the Kantian constructivism of mental objects, and the hegelian dialectic method are misguided attempts at explaining the object of thought.

 The second sentence "Thought being does not think" explains a different meaning of the mental limit.
 While mental activity and objectivity are different, they are inseparable.
 Without the first one, there is no possibility of the second one: there is no way of finding an idea that could think itself.
 The intentionality of mental acts always refers to objects where it is impossible to find the known existence.
 This formulation involves a criticism to the subject-object identity, and a rectification of Heidegger's existentialism.

 After two years of basic course work in philosophy, Polo received an opportunity to continue work in his research regarding the existential character of natural right with a research fellowship in Rome that he received from the Higher Council for Scientific Research (headed at that time by Alvaro D'Ors), which had just started a branch in Rome (the Spanish Juridical Institute in Rome).

 In Rome he had contact with eminent jurists like Del Vecchio and Capograssi.
 During these years in Rome (from the end of 1952 to September 1954), Leonardo Polo continued to develop the insight that he had received in 1950.
-A first phase of this involved the topic of his doctoral dissertation, "The existential character of Natural Right."
+A first phase of this involved the topic of his doctoral dissertation, "The Existential Character of Natural Right."
 However, posing the topic of the existential character of law required resolving a series of more fundamental questions, many of which were related to the intuition of 1950 and which became a long introduction that eventually became a work in itself and which would lead to his research away from the juridical sciences and more toward philosophy.